s

 Tanzpraxis

 The finest match: Naniek K. Dancing with Laurie Young.
 Finishing my research with a space and choreographic sketch in the most fortunate community.
-I found out about Naniek K. through the work Ratu created by Jee Chang for this years Tanztage Festival.
+I found out about Naniek K. through Ratu a work created by Jee Chang for this years Tanztage Festival.
 They kindly introduced me to a truly royal and felt ur-berliner 81 year old lady and former Indonesian court dancer.
 She had more energy than all of us together in the room! ;)

 Laurie Young encountered Naniek K. with such grace and responding to her with an emotional clarity which resonated in a tangible time-relationship making me passionately wanting to continue!